 It’s a known fact that some people are straight up scared of science.
-It’s also not hard to imagine that most of the others are apprehensive of it simply because it seems difficult.
-It is difficult, but seems much less so when explained properly.
+It’s also not hard to imagine that most of the others are apprehensive about it simply because it seems difficult.
+It is difficult but seems much less so when explained properly.

 If any of you have ever watched TV shows like The Flash, you’ve probably heard of a particle accelerator but never really given it a second thought apart from thinking it’s a superhero-creator.
 This article essentially discusses what a particle accelerator is, how it works and why exactly we build them.

 A particle accelerator is, in essence, an extremely large machine which uses energy provided by massive electrical sources to accelerate elementary particles such as electrons, protons and positrons.
 When put briefly, it consists of:

 Now to explain what each of those things do: an energy source provides the energy to create an electric current through the coil that winds around the tubing of the machine.
 The vacuum chamber removes all particles from inside the tube (including air) so there’s no interference to the travel path of the injected particle.
 (An interesting fact to note is that when a powerful vacuum chamber is used, whatever space we’ve created vacuum in becomes like outer space – it contains absolutely nothing!)

 The current coil around the tubing creates a very powerful controlled magnetic field on the inside of the tube, which the particle then follows until its eventual collision.
 The particle injector does exactly what its name suggests it does, by injecting the desired particle into the tubing of the accelerator so it can enter the magnetic field.
 Finally, the particle detectors positioned inside the accelerator detect collisions and show the scatter patterns when particles collide with each other at near-light speeds.